andrewtougas/hickory-dickory-ds/README.md

-# [BEER] Hold My Beer
+# [BEER] The Hickory Dickory Ds

-This website tracks stats and schedule results for the [BEER Hold My Beer](http://amsh.andrewtougas.com) Rocket League club.
+This website tracks stats and schedule results for the [BEER The Hickory Dickory Ds](http://amsh.andrewtougas.com) Rocket League club.
 The site was built with Vue CLI and uses Vue.js.

 ## Project Setup